 It’s Dr. Kelly Wood, your Balanced Living Health and Wellness expert.
-My mission is to help women (and a few courageous men) who may struggle with their weight and experience one or more chronic illnesses overcome their limitations and achieve total wellness and balanced living: mind,body and spirit.
-I do this through my blog, speaking and individualized group and VIP Balanced Living programs
+My mission is to help women overcome their limitations to achieve total wellness and balanced living: mind,body and spirit.
+I do this through my blog, speaking and individualized group and VIP Balanced Living programs.

 I can still remember my childhood best friend.
 I looked forward to meeting her each day at school even though we also spoke on the phone in the mornings before and in the evenings after school.
 We were inseparable!
 I’m sure we had fights but I can’t remember any of them.
 I just remember always feeling safe and loved in our friendship.

 Friendships are invaluable and should be cherished.
 My best friends celebrate with me when I’m at my best but still love me when I’m at my worst.
 They remind me of who I am and what I deserve even (and especially) when I forget.
 We do life together.